 Youth players often have matches in the morning…

-When you have 8am games there won’t be as much time to eat 2-3 hours before… Therefore, eat something light, like 2 eggs or a peanut butter sandwich.
-Something small that will give you good nutrition and carbs.
+When you have 8am games there won’t be as much time to eat 2-3 hours before… Therefore, 60-90 mins before kickoff eat something like 2 eggs or a peanut butter sandwich.

 Breakfast of champions – eat like a pro